crystalfruit2/lpc21isp-for-lpc8xx/README.md

 Mac flashmagic alternative download

+1) You can just download the repository files

+2) Or follow trough the steps down below
 Lpc21isp is a “command line program” that lets you program the microcontroller using the terminal of mac and linux, Use the sourceforge link to download it https://sourceforge.net/projects/lpc21isp/